maetio/mobile-payment-example/README.md

 Drop us a ⭐ if you find this template helpful!
 Additionally, if you want to stay up-to-date about Maet, visit our website at [Maet.io](https://www.maet.io/), or follow our [Instagram](https://instagram.com/playmaet) and [LinkedIn](https://www.linkedin.com/company/maetio).

+## About this Project
+This project has a clear focus on learning our stack(you can learn what technologies we used further down the readme) as well as implamenting the Stripe payment extension from FireBase.
+With this project you will be able to display your own business's products or subscriptions directly from the Stripe dashboard.
+Products are displayed in an infinite scroll pagination list, allowing new data to be fetched everytime someone reaches the bottom of the page.
+Users can pick and choose items, and also refresh the page for any updated information.
+It also make new stripe users as soon as someone logins into the app for the first time.
+All this is wrapped together neat package that allows anyone to copy and paste this into their own app with a little setup.

+## Set Up:

 ## ⚖️ Development Philosophy
 As an engineer at Maet, **we strive to create elegant features for our fellow developers and our users**.
 We have created the following values that help us in our purpose to build valuable developer tools and delightful user experiences.